RhizomeDB/spec/README.md

 Relational algebra is the theory underpinning relational databases and the query languages against them.
 It provides a small core language of relational operators that serve as simple building blocks for more complex forms of query processing.

-This specification describes PomoRA, a representation of the relational algebra intended for use as an intermediate representation for PomoDB query languages.
+This specification describes [PomoRA], a representation of the relational algebra intended for use as an intermediate representation for PomoDB query languages.

 # 4 Extensional Database